arnabmitra/trustlines-demo/README.md

 * bob's server
 * alice's server
-* orchestrator (initiates payment requests from Alice to bob in this use case)
+* orchestrator (initiates payment requests from Alice to bob in this use case, imo trusted network admin)

 ## Client

-This repo provides a client for all the above network components to interact with each other
+This repo provides a client for all the above network components to interact with each other, they use `Feign` (OpenFeign) to provide a declarative web client.

 ## Payment process.
 This deviates a little from the original problem describes in that i bring in approval step for mainly proving that